-Please consult your doctor regarding any vaccination requirements.
-All travelers should be up to date with routine vaccination and boosters (e.g. tetanus).
-There is no risk of yellow fever in Australia; however, there is a certificate requirement if travelers have visited/come from the following countries: http://www.who.int/ith/2015-ith-annex1.pdf?ua=1.
-Some travelers may require Hepatitis B, Japanese Encephalitis, and Rabies certification.
+Please consult your doctor regarding any vaccine requirements.
+All travelers should be up to date with routine vaccination courses and boosters (e.g. tetanus).
+There is no risk of yellow fever transmission in Australia, however, there is a certificate requirement if travelers have visited/come from the following countries, see list here.
+Some travelers may require Hepatits B, Japanese Encephalitis and Rabies.

-Sunscreen should be carried, and a hat should be worn to protect from the powerful rays of the sun, with sunglasses to help prevent glare.
+Suncream should be carried, and a hat should be worn to protect from the powerful rays from the sun, with sunglasses to help prevent glare.
 A plentiful supply of water should be carried at all times to maintain hydration.